 An agreed assessment strategy for Open University courses has been adopted at DCG in order to standardise across programmes in different curriculum areas.

-The cost of the course is £6500.
+The cost of the course is £6500 per year.
 Most prospective students can apply for a loan through Student Finance to cover this cost.

 Students may also need to provide their own materials for specific projects or purposes, for example costs associated with text books and educational visits to businesses around the UK and potentially abroad.

 After completing the Foundation Degree in Business and Management Year 2, students can progress to a BA (Hons) Top Up qualification.

 The programme is designed to produce professional managers for the private, public or third sectors and for all sizes of organisation.
 Specific job roles may include manager, middle manager, head of department, operations manager, business analyst, project manager, consultant, account manager, marketing and communications manager, event manager, product manager, marketing generalist and business development manager.